Telecommunication-Telemedia-Assessment/bitstream_based_models/README.md

 We developed several video quality models that are using bitstream-based data to predict subjective video/audiovisual quality in the context of video streaming using HAS (HTTP-based adaptive streaming), such as MPEG-DASH (Dynamic Adaptive Streaming over HTTP).

 ## ITU-T P.1204.3
-ITU-T P.1204.3 is part of ITU-T P.1204, considering UHD-1/4K short-term video quality.
-ITU-T P.1204.3 is a short-term video quality prediction model that uses full bitstream data to estimate video quality scores.
+[ITU-T P.1204.3](https://www.itu.int/rec/T-REC-P.1204.3/en) is part of [ITU-T P.1204](https://www.itu.int/rec/T-REC-P.1204), a set of video-quality models developed for up to UHD-1/4K resolution.
+ITU-T P.1204.3 is a short-term video quality prediction model that uses full bitstream data to estimate video-quality scores.

-It provides two outputs: (1) A score at segment level, for an input bitstream of a video between 5 to 10 sec duration, on a 5-point scale [1,5], reflecting the Mean Opinion Score (MOS) collected from more than 600 subjects in a series of laboratory tests on almost 5,000 video sequences.
+It provides two outputs:

+1. A score at segment level, for an input bitstream of a video between 5 to 10 sec duration, on a 5-point scale [1,5], reflecting the Mean Opinion Score (MOS) collected from more than 600 subjects in a series of laboratory tests on almost 5,000 video sequences.
 These quality tests were carried out during the so-called P.NATS Phase 2 competition conducted within ITU-T's Question Q14, Study Group 12, in collaboration with the Video Quality Experts Group (VQEG).

-(2) A per-1-sec video-quality score that can be used for longer-term quality or QoE integraction, following the model architecture of ITU-T Rec.
-P.1203 (see below).
+2. A per-1-sec video-quality score that can be used for longer-term quality or QoE integraction, following the model architecture of [ITU-T Rec.
+P.1203](https://www.itu.int/rec/T-REC-P.1203) (see details below).

 The P.1204.3 standard is accessible [here](https://www.itu.int/rec/T-REC-P.1204.3/en).